nao1215/jose/README.md

 Parses the given JWS message, and prints out the content in a human-redable format.
 **parse SYNOPSIS**
 ```
-Parse FILE and display information about a JWS message.
+Parse JWS and display payload in the JWS message.
 Use "-" as FILE to read from STDIN.

 Usage:
-  jose jws parse [flags] FILE (or JWS text)
+  jose jws parse [flags]

+Flags:
+  -a, --all    print all information (payload, header, signature)
+  -h, --help   help for parse
 ```

 **parse usage**